MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/secured-core-server.md

 You can proactively defend against and disrupt many of the paths attackers use to exploit systems by enabling Secured-core functionality.
-Secured-core server enables advanced security features at the bottom layers of the technology stack.
-This protects the most privileged areas of the system before many security tools are aware of exploits.
+Secured-core server enables advanced security features at the bottom layers of the technology stack, protecting the most privileged areas of the system before many security tools are aware of exploits.
 It also occurs without the need for extra tasks or monitoring by IT and SecOps teams.

 ## Begin your Secured-core journey

-Now you understand what Secured-core
+You can find hardware certified for Secured-core server from the [Windows Server Catalog](https://www.windowsservercatalog.com/), and Azure Stack HCI servers in the [Azure Stack HCI Catalog](https://hcicatalog.azurewebsites.net/#/catalog?FeatureSupported=securedCoreServer).

-You can find servers certified for Secured-core from our various ecosystem in the [Windows Server Catalog](https://www.windowsservercatalog.com/), and Azure Stack HCI servers in the [Azure Stack HCI Catalog](https://hcicatalog.azurewebsites.net/#/catalog?FeatureSupported=securedCoreServer).
+These certified servers come fully equipped with industry-leading security mitigations built into the hardware, firmware, and the operating system to help thwart some of the most advanced attack vectors.

-These certified server come fully equipped with industry-leading security mitigations built into the hardware, firmware, and the operating system to help thwart some of the most advanced attack vectors.
+## Next steps

-Learn more about how secured-core servers can help protect your workloads here:
+Now you understand what Secured-core server, here are some resources to get you started.

-- Microsoft brings advanced hardware security to Server and Edge with Secured-core - Microsoft Security Blog
+- Learn more about how [Microsoft brings advanced hardware security to Server and Edge with Secured-core](https://www.microsoft.com/security/blog/2021/03/02/microsoft-brings-advanced-hardware-security-to-server-and-edge-with-secured-core/) in the Microsoft Security Blog.
-- New Secured-core servers are now available from the Microsoft ecosystem to help secure your infrastructure - Microsoft Security Blog
+- Learn more about [New Secured-core servers are now available from the Microsoft ecosystem to help secure your infrastructure](https://www.microsoft.com/security/blog/2021/12/07/new-secured-core-servers-are-now-available-from-the-microsoft-ecosystem-to-help-secure-your-infrastructure/) in the Microsoft Security Blog.